FanamyWirato/CreateWiki/Mechanical-Press.md

 By default, the Mechanical Press will try to stamp items underneath it.
 This can be set up in two ways:

-- When placed one space above any block, it will process all stacks of items above the block when given a Redstone signal;
+- When placed one space above any block, it will process all stacks of valid items above the block when given a Redstone signal.
+Items with no pressing recipe are unaffected;
-- When placed above a [[conveyor belt|Generate-and-Convey#Belt]], it will automatically press stacks of incoming items, stalling the belt until each operation is done.
+- When placed one space above a [[conveyor belt|Generate-and-Convey#Belt]], it will automatically press stacks of incoming items, stalling the belt until each operation is done.
+Items with no pressing recipe are ignored.

-The Press will activate for any items, regardless of having a valid recipe.
-Any incompatible items are simply left unchanged.

 ## Compacting